-Most divorces involve the resolution of one or more of the following issues: property division, spousal support, child custody, and/or child support.
-If you and your ex can come to a written agreement on all or most of these issues, you may be able to file a joint divorce petition.
-The joint divorce petition details the agreement you and your ex have reached, and shows the court that it does not need to determine these issues for you.
+If you and your ex can come to a written agreement on all or most of these issues, and your state permits it, you may be able to file a joint petition for dissolution of marriage.
+The joint petition details the agreement you and your ex have reached.
+The petition shows the court that it does not need to determine these issues for you.
+This collaborative approach often leads to a more streamlined approach.
+A joint petition reduces the need for court hearings and allows the parties to have more control over the outcome.
 Below you will find a sample joint divorce petition.

 We, ________[name], Spouse 1, and ________[name], Spouse 2, make the following statements: